EvoX7/evox7/README.md

 - Building and refining personal projects
 - Experimenting with layout systems, themes and motion (GSAP, UI patterns)
 - Leveling up on frontend architecture
 ---

+## 🧪 Exploring

+- Python for backend logic and automation
+- Retrieval-Augmented Generation (RAG) patterns
+- LLM integration workflows (LangChain, APIs)

+Still early, but building small experiments to understand how AI fits into real products.

 ## 💬 You can ask me about